 Jobs would promote efficiency while championing inclusion.
-Regardless of identity, ability or politics, these workplaces would be social environments in which our personal priorities are an honoured part of our mahi.
-Diversity of identity, perspective and ability would be visibly celebrated: markers of our community and of whom we choose to be.
+Regardless of identity, ability or politics, these workplaces would also be collaborative environments.
+Diversity of identity, perspective and lived experience would be celebrated: markers of our community and of whom we choose to be.

 Skillet came from a need to see this vision through.
 Better described, it came from our need to improve current standards of accessibility, inclusion and choice.
 Skillet takes its name from the skillsets that exist in our communities.
 [Yep, the name also called to mind the kitchen tool accessible to every household: infinitely useful, simple in concept, and near-indestructible.]

 Skillet connects you to the businesses you need in under 30 seconds.
 I'm proud to say that our platform was co-designed from the insights and lived experiences of People with Disabilities and Senior Citizens, and from the recommendations of businesses across New Zealand.

 We’ve also ensured that Skillet can be used by others in our communities.
 Whether you'd like to call on one of the trusted professionals in your area or sign up to share your own skillsets and expertise, Skillet was designed with you in mind.
 So if you’re curious, get in touch with me at firstname.lastname@example.org.
 Let’s kōrero around your story.